varshax11/amazon-reviews-web-scrapping/README.md

 ```

+---

 ## Script Actions:

--Opens Amazon's website and searches for the specified product.
+- **Opens Amazon's website and searches for the specified product.**
--Extracts up to 25 product listings with details such as:
+- **Extracts up to 25 product listings with details such as:**
-   Description
+   - Description
-   Price
+   - Price
-   Average rating
+   - Average rating
-   Number of reviews
+   - Number of reviews
-   Top 5 unique customer reviews for each product (if available).
+   - Top 5 unique customer reviews for each product (if available).
--Saves the extracted data into a CSV file named <product_name>_reviews.csv in the project directory.
+- **Saves the extracted data into a CSV file named <product_name>_reviews.csv in the project directory.**
--Output: The final data is stored in a CSV file with columns:
+- **Output: The final data is stored in a CSV file with columns:**

+---

 description: Product description.
 price: Price of the product.
 review: Average rating.
 review_count: Number of reviews.
 review1 to review5: Individual reviews (up to 5).

 ## File Structure